Heraklion Eileithyia Cave

 Location: Amnissos

-The cave extends for over 64m and has an entrance to the east side.
-Once inside, there is a rectangular anteroom and a rectangular sort of altar surrounded by some stalagmites with a cylindrical shape.
-There is also a courtyard outside, which was probably used for ceremonial activities.
+The cave extends for over 64m and has an entrance on the east side.
+Once inside, visitors can see a rectangular anteroom and a rectangular sort of altar surrounded by cylindrical stalagmites.
+An interesting detail about this cave is that some of the stalactite and stalagmite formations inside it are thought to look like standing female forms, which is why it probably gained such significance.
+Traces of 14th or 13th-century BC buildings in the area outside the cave suggest that it was probably used for ceremonial activities.

 Map